sbarry50/wordpress-starter-plugin/README.md

 ## Installation

-1. From the command line navigate to your WordPress `plugins` directory.
+1. From the command line navigate to your WordPress `mu-plugins` directory.
 2. Run this command: `composer create-project sb2-media/wordpress-starter-plugin`.
 3. Rename the `wordpress-starter-plugin` directory to `your-plugin-name`.
 3. Change into the plugin directory: `cd your-plugin-name`.